-Are you visiting San Francisco?
-You must try this Tourist Scavenger Hunt / Walking Tour if you plan to visit Fishermans Wharf, Russian Hill and North Beach!
-In fact, it will take you to all the major sites, as well as a few hidden gems.
-Moreover, you will face challenges and riddles and also discover much local history.
+See all the major sites, as well as a few hidden gems.
+Moreover, face challenges and riddles and also discover much local history.

-However, we must warn you this scavenger hunt his not wheelchair accessible nor is it an easy stroll.
-San Francisco comprises over 40 hills, 3 of which are on this Hunt’s itinerary.
+However, this activity is not wheelchair accessible nor is it an easy stroll.
+San Francisco comprises over 40 hills, 3 of which are on this hunt’s itinerary.
 You will be going up and down hills, a few of which have staircases instead of sidewalks.

 If you feel up to the challenges then we definitely welcome you aboard this adventure!